d12frosted/elpa-mirror/gnu/hyperbole-readme.txt

 distribution site is: https://www.gnu.org/software/hyperbole.
 If any term in here is new or unfamiliar to you, you can look it up in the Hyperbole Manual Glossary.

+Unlock the power of GNU Hyperbole to make your information work for you.
+One system.
+One language.
+One manual.
+One solution.
+Learn Hyperbole and start moving further, faster.

 ===========================================================================
 *			   Files